 Accept user-submitted events

-User-submitted events are only available to customers on the Organization, Enterprise, or Network plan.
+User-submitted events are only available to customers on the Team, Organization, or Network plan.

 You can choose whether or not to allow people to add their own events to the calendar under Calendar settings > User submitted events.